Is spray painting kitchens a good idea?

 Ron Taylor, Traditional Painter for Warwickshire is a hand painted kitchen specialist.
 However, as far back as 2012 he was exploring acrylic paints and spraying acrylic paints.
 Most of the UK trade was still fighting the whole idea of the 2010 change over to water based paints.
 And who on earth sprayed anything but bridges and oil platforms?
 Ron’s articles.

-Ron went many years testing and probing and pushing the limits of spraying kitchen cabinets.
+Ron has spent many years testing and probing and pushing the limits of spraying kitchen cabinets.
 There are many examples of Ron’s perfectly painted kitchens, the result of much painstaking research.
 His trip through masking tape, and masking papers and static charged plastics alone would fill a small book.
 And don’t get him started on different paints, paint visocity and tip sizes.

 But here we are in 2020 and Covid has exposed yet another fault line in how things are done.
-Ron has concluded that after trying every which way, spraying kitchen cabinets costs more time, effort and money than it is worth.
+Ron has concluded that after trying every which way: spraying kitchen cabinets costs more time, effort and money than it is worth.

 Wot, no spray?